aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-formatting/format-worksheet-cells-in-a-workbook/_index.md

 This article shows how to:

 1. Use styles to quickly format data.
 2. Format cells in rows and columns.
 3. Use borders and colors to emphasize data.
 4. Apply number formats to emphasize data.
 5. Use fonts and attributes to highlight data.
 6. Format data in a named range.
 7. Change data alignment and orientation.
 8. Set row height and column width.

-The example project performs all of these tasks and provides developers with a detailed description of how to create a workbook, add data into and apply formatting using [Aspose.Cells](https://products.aspose.com/cells/javascript-cpp/).
+The example project performs all of these tasks and provides developers with a detailed description of how to create a workbook, add data into **it** and apply formatting using [Aspose.Cells](https://products.aspose.com/cells/javascript-cpp/).

 {{% /alert %}}